AV306/xenon/README.md

 [![CodeQL](https://github.com/AV306/xenon/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/AV306/xenon/actions/workflows/codeql-analysis.yml)
 [![HitCount](https://hits.dwyl.com/AV306/xenon.svg?style=flat&show=unique)](http://hits.dwyl.com/AV306/xenon)

 Hello!
-This is Xenon, a Minecraft utility mod that adds stuff that makes Minecraft more pleasant and convenient.
+This is Xenon, a Minecraft utility mod that adds stuff that aims to make Minecraft more pleasant and convenient.

-This mod aims to implement the functionality of clients such as Badlion and Lunar, while maintaining compatability with other mods.
+This mod tries to implement the functionality of clients such as Badlion and Lunar, while maintaining compatability with other mods.

-This project is **not** guaranteed to be in a working, up-to-date, or complete state at *any* point, and (much) more often than not there are several translation keys missing.
-This is updated according to my needs since exactly 2 other people use it, and they don't really care about its completeness.
+This project is unfortunately **not** guaranteed to be in a working, up-to-date, or complete state at *any* point, especially translations.
+This is only updated according to my needs since exactly 1 other person uses it, and they don't really care about its completeness.

 ## Requirements:

 (check these [here](https://fabricmc.net/develop))

-- Latest Fabric API (may break if you use an older one)
+- Latest Fabric API (may not work with older ones)
 - Fabric Loader >=0.13.3

 ## Known incompatabilities:

-- WI-Zoom (breaks Xenon's FOV-related features as it overwrites `GameRenderer.getFov()`, which Xenon injects into)
+- WI-Zoom (breaks Xenon's FOV-related features)
 - Wurst Client (will almost definitely break, not fully tested)
 - LazyDFU * (Won't crash, but will optimise DFU regardless of whether you set Xenon's option)